 QT Imaging, the Company and certain investors led by Meteora Capital Partners, LP (all investors participating in such financing, the "Stock Subscription Investors"), have entered into definitive subscription agreements (the "Stock Subscription Agreements"), pursuant to which the Stock Subscription Investors have subscribed for the purchase of shares of QT Imaging Common Stock in such amount that upon the completion of the Merger and the application of the Exchange Ratio will be exchanged for such consideration as is provided for in the Business Combination Agreement, including that number of shares of common stock of the Combined Company ("Combined Company Common Stock") as is equal in the aggregate to 1,400,000 shares of Combined Company Common Stock.
 Meteora Capital Partners, LP, has an economic interest in the sponsor of the Company, GigAcquisitions5, LLC.
 The aggregate gross proceeds under the Stock Subscription Agreements to QT Imaging will be \$3,500,000 (although this amount could be increased by additional subscriptions).
 In addition, certain Stock Subscription Investors that collectively subscribed to purchase the equivalent of 1,200,000 shares of Combined Company Common Stock pursuant to the Stock Subscription Agreements in November 2023 have separately entered into with the Company a non-redemption agreement (the "November 2023 Non-Redemption Agreements") pursuant to which each such Stock Subscription Investor has agreed to not redeem up to 400,000 shares of GigCapital5 Common Stock in exchange for a cash payment by the Company with cash from its Trust Account in a per share amount equal to the redemption price less \$2.50 per share.
-For each share of GigCapital5 Common Stock that a Stock Subscription Investor to purchase shares of QT Imaging Common Stock pursuant to the Stock Subscription Agreement, the obligation of such Stock Subscription Investor to purchase shares of QT Imaging Common Stock that would be received upon the exchange that occurs at the closing of the
+For each share of GigCapital5 Common Stock that a Stock Subscription Investor does not redeem pursuant to the terms of a November 2023 Non-Redemption Agreement, the obligation of such Stock Subscription Investor to purchase shares of QT Imaging Common Stock pursuant to the Stock Subscription Agreements will be correspondingly reduced in an equal amount with respect to the